ucsb-cs156/w24/lab/team01.md

 Open up the stub file for your service, and start adding code based on what you see in the two example services.

-The first piece of information you need is a value for the endpoint, which is in the table below.
-You should see a variable `public static final String ENDPOINT` that is set to an empty string; instead, set that to the value in this table.
+The first piece of information you need is a value for the endpoint.

+You should see a variable `public static final String ENDPOINT` that is set to an empty string; instead, set that to the value in the table below (you may have already done this in Step 2.2a above).
 Note the values in `{braces}`; these are variables that will get substituted into the URL at a later step.

 | Service                     | Endpoint |
 |-----------------------------|----------|